ArthurYdalgo/laravext/README.md

 ## Why does it exist?

-First things first: I don't claim that this is supposed to replace or be better then Next.js/Inertia.js, as each project may have different kind of needs and it's team might have it's preference, and maybe just using blade files with [Laravel Folio](https://laravel.com/docs/10.x/folio) to automagically create routes from them could be enough for you, or maybe the [TALL](https://tallstack.dev/) stack is the right choice for you.
+First things first: I don't claim that this is supposed to replace or be better then Next.js/Inertia.js, as each project may have different kind of needs and it's team might have it's preference, and maybe just using blade files with [Laravel Folio](https://laravel.com/docs/10.x/folio) to automagically create routes from them could be enough for you, or maybe the [TALL](https://tallstack.dev/) stack is the right choice for you, or maybe [Nuxt.js](https://nuxtjs.org/) is the way to go for you.

 I wanted to get what I (personally) considered the best parts of Inertia.js and Next.js, and put them together.
 This was going to be inside a project of mine, but then I realized I could actually try to make a package for other people to use, and I would try to learn something along the way about how to build composer and npm packages.